jacksund/simmate/tutorials/02_ Run_a_workflow.md

 5. Simmate installed on the remote cluster
 6. VASP Potentials in `~/simmate/vasp/Potentials` on the remote cluster

 The remainder of this tutorial gives example commands to use.
 Replace these commands and scripts with the ones in your cluster's guide.
-(For example, the next command titled "Sign in with...", you should use the "Sign in with..." section of your guide.)
+(For example, the next command titled "Sign in with...", you should use the "Sign in with..." section of your cluster's guide.)

 If you've never signed into a remote cluster before, we will do this by using SSH (Secure Shell).
 For example, to sign in to University of North Carolina's LongLeaf cluster, you would run the following command in your local terminal (on windows, use your Command-prompt -- not the Anaconda Powershell Prompt):